insin/nwb/docs/guides/ReactComponents.md

 `npm run build` | prepare for publishing to npm
 `npm run clean` | delete built resources

-The initial project is set up so you can sucessfully run each of these commands and get some meaningful output, albeit for a component which does nothing more than render a welcome message.
+The initial project is set up so you can successfully run each of these commands and get some meaningful output, albeit for a component which does nothing more than render a welcome message.

 ## Running the Demo App